 In contrast, full-service international airlines such as Lufthansa, Emirates, or Air France often use a different model.
 Fare classes, demand forecasts, and booking windows influence their pricing structures.

-One-way flights on these carriers can be disproportionately expensive, sometimes equal to or more than a round-trip ticket.
 This is particularly true on long-haul or transcontinental routes.
 The logic is partly commercial: round-trip bookings offer the airline greater certainty that the seat will be used on both segments, while one-way tickets carry less predictable value.

 In some cases, airlines also restrict lower fare classes for one-way tickets.
 This limits your access to cheaper economy fares and may leave only flexible or business class options available for single-leg journeys.
 That’s why travelers might be surprised to see a one-way fare priced 70–90% of the round-trip rate.

 To avoid paying more than necessary, comparing both options before booking is always smart.
 On domestic and short-haul routes, two separate one-way tickets—possibly even with different carriers—can offer better savings than a bundled return fare.
-On long-haul routes, you might find that booking a round-trip—even if you only plan to use one segment—is cheaper than booking a one-way ticket.

 Can You Book a One-Way Flight for International Travel?

 Yes, booking a one-way flight for international travel is possible and widely offered by most airlines.
 However, while airlines usually allow you to book the ticket, immigration authorities in your destination country may have stricter requirements.
-One of the most common is the need to show proof of onward travel—evidence that you plan to leave the country within the permitted time.

 This requirement helps governments manage short-term visits and reduce the risk of visa overstays.
-Depending on the country, border control officers may ask to see a return flight, a bus or train ticket to a neighboring country, or a reservation that shows you’ll exit by land, air, or sea.
-Without this proof, travelers may be denied boarding at check-in or refused entry upon arrival.
+Depending on the country, border control officers may ask to see a return flight ticket, a bus or train ticket to a neighboring country, or a reservation showing you’ll exit by land, air, or sea.

 For example, countries like the United States, Thailand, Indonesia, and New Zealand enforce this rule strictly.
 Airline staff may also verify your exit plans before issuing a boarding pass, as they can be fined if a passenger is refused entry at the destination.

 If you’re traveling on a one-way ticket and haven’t confirmed your onward route yet, there are a few ways to manage this.
 You can book a refundable return flight, purchase a low-cost ticket to a nearby country, or use a temporary reservation service to show travel intent.
-Some travelers also carry printed itineraries or hotel confirmations that support their short-term stay.

 Before booking, always research your destination’s entry rules and visa policies.
 Each country has different conditions depending on your nationality, visit purpose, and stay length.
 Booking a one-way international flight without checking these details can lead to delays, unexpected costs, or denied entry.